When to visit Torres del Paine: key information

 Advantages: You'll have the park almost to yourself, and the photography opportunities are superb as the mountains are cloaked in snow.

-Things to consider: Excursions are limited, and snowstorms may thwart your plans so you'll need to be flexible.
-Plan ahead to get in and out of the park and also where you'll stay - transport and accommodation are available but limited.
+Things to consider: Excursions are limited, and snowstorms may thwart your plans, so you'll need to be flexible.
+Plan ahead to get in and out of the park and also where you'll stay - transport and accommodation are both limited.

 August

-Weather: Snow is likely, and temperatures are unlikely to rise much above 5 degrees.
+Weather: Snow is likely, and temperatures are unlikely to rise much above 45F (5C) degrees.
 Wrap up warm and make sure you're fully prepared to spend your days out in the snow.

-Daylight: The hours of daylight are slowly creeping up, reaching 10 in August.
+Daylight: The hours of daylight are slowly creeping up, with nearly 11 hours as the month progresses.

-Advantages: Beautiful snowscapes and good chances of seeing pumas, which come down from the mountains over winter.
+Advantages: Beautiful snowscapes give a good chances of seeing pumas, which come down from the mountains over winter.
 The park is quiet and you'll feel truly out in the wilderness.

-Things to consider: Services are still limited, so do plan ahead for your accommodation and travel.
-Be prepared for the cold weather and to change plans depending on changing conditions.
+Things to consider: Services are still limited, so plan ahead for your accommodation and travel.
+Be prepared for the cold weather and to change plans if the weather changes suddenly.

 September

-Weather: There's a nip in the air in September.
-On the mountains, you're likely to still be able to see the remnants of winter's snowfall, and temperatures do still plummet at night.
+Weather: Spring is on its way, but there's still a nip in the air.
+There are remnants of the winter snows, and temperatures can plummet at night.
 Be prepared for rain, snow, sun and wind.

-Daylight: Days start to lengthen properly after winter, and by the end of September you'll have 12 hours of daylight.
+Daylight: The days are starting to properly lengthen after winter, and by the end of September you'll have 12 hours of daylight.

-Advantages: As trails reopen after winter you'll be some of the first people back out on walks that haven't been hiked for a whole season.
-The park is quiet and is beginning to blossom.
+Advantages: As trails reopen after winter you'll be some of the first people back hiking that haven't been trodden on for a whole season.
+The park is quiet and slowly beginning to blossom.

 Things to consider: Services in the park are still reduced, so you'll need to plan ahead.
 Catamarans only operate on certain days, and buses across the border to Argentina can be irregular and slow.
-Hotels, estancias and refugios begin to reopen mid-month after winter.
+Hotels, estancias and refugios begin to reopen mid-month.

 Why Swoop